- Sports Arenas and Training Facilities

 Beacon has successfully advised multiple businesses in the entertainment and recreational services industry.

 Beacon was engaged by a niche sports and recreational brand with multiple state-of-the art complexes across Ontario.
 The business had experienced strong revenue growth and cash flow generation since inception.
 Due to its niche offering the business very little competition and was able to establish itself as the industry leader in its region.
 The owners, at the time, had decided divest a portion of their business due to resource constraints.
-Due to Beacon’s strong outreach across North America, Beacon was chosen as the exclusive broker and provided sell-side transaction advisory services through the entire sale process.
+Due to Beacon’s strong outreach across North America, Beacon was chosen as the exclusive business brokerage firm in Canada and provided sell-side transaction advisory services through the entire sale process.

 Beacon’s team assisted our client through every step of the sale process, and successfully completed the transaction.
 Beacon effectively negotiated an asset transaction with a private buyer who had the financial means to successfully grow the business.
 The deal was structured with a 3% deposit placed in trust upon execution of the asset purchase transaction.
 Our client (‘the vendor’) received 90% of the total payment at close.
 The remaining balance was structured as a vendor take-back at 5% interest, pursuant to the fulfillment of all closing terms.
 Beacon’s involvement allowed a successful transition completion ensuring that business value was not diminished in any way.